lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

     ...
 }
 ```
 As you can see, the first thing we do is check if the entities have changed.
 If they have, we will need to update the buffers associated with the entities (and their animations) and record the commands.
-Now,  commands will be pre-recorded, since all the drawing commands are already pre-recorded in a buffer through indirect drawing commands.
+Remember that Now, commands will be pre-recorded.
 Also, per instance data, such as model matrices, is no longer passed using push constants, but instead they are stored in a dedicated buffer which needs to be updated for each frame by calling `globalBuffers.loadInstanceData`.
 Since command buffers for geometry and shadow passes are already pre-recorded we just need to submit them in each frame by calling the `submitSceneCommand` method.

 The `recordCommands` method just iterates over all the command buffers (one per swap chain image), and delegates the recording of the different draw commands to the `GeometryRenderActivity` and `AnimationComputeActivity` instances.
 We will view what is done in each of these classes in a moment.
 ```java